lpedit-devs/lpedit/docs/_sphinx/BayesianDay2.rst

 Bayesian short course - day 2
 =======================================

 Today is about getting a feel for the pipeline that is involved with the analysis of a model using Bayesian inference.
+We are going to dig into the *how* of Bayesian inference.

 An brief introduction
 ----------------------